Discover the charming village of Burwash, East Sussex © French Moments

 The Pubs

-In the past, there were no less than seven public houses (Pubs) in Burwash, not including official and unofficial alehouses.
-Today the village centre has kept only two: the Bear and the Rose and Crown.
+In the past, there were at least seven public houses (Pubs) in Burwash, not including official and unofficial alehouses.
+Today, the village centre has only two: the Bear and the Rose and Crown.

 The Rose and Crown pub © French Moments